Comgenie/ComgenieLibraries/README.md

 - Support for custom storage locations
 - Sync to a shared storage location (can be accessed by multiple instances of the application)
 - The EncryptedAndRepairableStream class can also be used on its own to add encryption and repair data to any stream
+- See the StorageExample project for examples for most of the features listed above